About VLA

 How can I learn more?

-Tour this site, contact Virtual Learning Academy (512) 570-2200, and/or reach out via email to the assistant principal, Christina.Lane@leanderisd.org, for more information.
+Tour this site, contact Virtual Learning Academy (512) 570-2200, and/or reach out via email to the Assistant Principal, Christina.Lane@leanderisd.org, for more information.
+All calls received go through the New Hope HS main line.
+Virtual questions will be transferred accordingly.